 The Blended Income Fund holds investments in synthetic GICs comprised of a portfolio of U.S. Government and other high quality (rated A- or above) debt securities managed by Fidelity on behalf of the Plan, and "wrap" contracts with four counterparties.
 The wrap contracts provide additional assurance that participants will be able to withdraw funds at contract value in the event that market value declines below contract value followed by significant participant withdrawals.
 The fair value of the Blended Income Fund equals the sum of the market value of the underlying investments plus the fair value of the wrap contracts, which are calculated by discounting the difference between the contractual wrap fee and the market value of the rebid fee over the remaining duration of the contract.
-The fair value of the wrap was \$481,024 and \$883,921 at December 31, 2009 and 2008, respectively.
+The fair value of the wrap was \$1,494,242 and \$481,024 at December 31, 2010 and 2009, respectively.

 Interest crediting rates are determined by comparing contract value and the estimated future market value of the underlying investment portfolio, which is determined by compounding the portfolio's current yield to maturity over the remaining duration of the fund.
 The crediting rate is equal to the discount rate that equates market value and contract value over the remaining duration of the fund.
 The minimum crediting rate under the Blended Income Fund is 0%.
-The average yield credited to participants at December 31, 2009 and 2008 was 1.95% and 3.90%, respectively.
+The average yield credited to participants at December 31, 2010 and 2009 was 1.76% and 1.95%, respectively.
 Crediting rates are reviewed quarterly for resetting.

-The fair value of the investment contracts in the Blended Income Fund held by the Trust at December 31, 2009 and 2008 was \$600,797,040 and \$599,461,454, respectively.
-The average yield for the Blended Income Fund for the year ended December 31, 2009 was 2.76%.
+The fair value of the investment contracts in the Blended Income Fund held by the Trust at December 31, 2010 and 2009 was \$580,468,579 and \$600,797,040, respectively.
+The average yield for the Blended Income Fund for the year ended December 31, 2010 was 1.91%.

 The wrap contracts limit the ability of the Plan to transact at contract value upon the occurrence of certain events, which the Plan sponsor does not believe are probable.
-These events include: (i) the Plan's failure to qualify under Section 401(a) or 401(k) of the Internal Revenue Code; (ii) the establishment of a defined contribution plan that competes with the Plan for employee contributions; (iii) any substantive modification of the Plan or the administration of the Plan that is not consented to by the contract issuer; (iv) complete or partial termination of the Plan; (v) any change in law, regulation or administrative ruling applicable to the Plan that could have a material adverse effect on the fund's cash flow; (vi) merger or consolidation of the Plan with another plan, the transfer of Plan assets to another plan, or the sale, spin-off or merger of a subsidiary or division of the Plan sponsor; (vii) any communication given to participants by the Plan sponsor or any other Plan fiduciary that is designed to induce or influence participants not to invest in the Funds or to transfer assets out of the Blended Income Fund; (viii) exclusion of a group of previously eligible employees from eligibility in the Plan; (ix) any early retirement program, group termination, group layoff, facility closing, or similar program; and (x) any transfer of assets from the Blended Income Fund directly to a competing option.
+These events include: (i) the Plan's failure to qualify under Section 401(a) or 401(k) of the IRC; (ii) the establishment of a defined contribution plan that competes with the Plan for employee contributions; (iii) any substantive modification of the Plan or the administration of the Plan that is not consented to by the contract issuer; (iv) complete or partial termination of the Plan; (v) any change in law, regulation or administrative ruling applicable to the Plan that could have a material adverse effect on the fund's cash flow; (vi) the merger or consolidation of the Plan with another plan, the transfer of Plan assets to another plan, or the sale, spin-off or merger of a subsidiary or division of the Plan sponsor; (vii) any communication given to participants by the Plan sponsor or any other Plan fiduciary that is designed to induce or influence participants not to invest in the Fund or to transfer assets out of the Blended Income Fund; (viii) exclusion of a group of previously eligible employees from eligibility in the Plan; (ix) any early retirement program, group termination, group layoff, facility closing, or similar program; and (x) any transfer of assets from the Blended Income Fund directly to a competing option.